yolandaas/yolandaas/README.md

 Nice to meet you!
 I'm Yolanda (she/her), and I am a 2022 graduate from the University of California, Berkeley, with a B.A. in Genetics and a B.A. in Data Science.
 I am passionate about computational biology, data-driven policy change, and improving computer/data science education.

 ## Current projects
-- **Building a National Parks tracker** with my own artwork
+- Creating a receipt-to-Excel/Sheets converter for uneven bill splitting
-- Taking a course on GANs
+- (on hold) **Building a National Parks tracker** with my own artwork

 ## Say hello!